SophMC/notechain/README.md

 - **Suite** is an *abstract* type
 - [**Monty**](tutorials/ThinkBayes/046-ImplimentingSuite.ipynb) is a *concrete* type: A class which extends an *abstract* parent class and provides an implementation of the missing methods.
 For example, Monty extends Suite, so that it inherits Update and provides Likelihood.

+##### Titanic Machine Learning

+- A good few more tips on using Pandas for data cleaning in this Titanic tutorial [workbook](Titanic/notebooks/046-Titanic_pandas.ipynb)
+(annotated by me):
+  - Filling in columns with nans with "probable" values.
+The success of your ML could depend on the techniques you use to do this.
+  - Keeping track of values which were filled in with "probable" values.
+- To do: rewrite the [first tutorial](Titanic/notebooks/045-Titanic.ipynb) in pandas.

 ------------------
 ####Day 45